 Any other assets, not elsewhere shown represents prepayments, intercompany receivables, income tax receivables and deposit interest due.
-Included within any other assets is an income tax receivable due from a related party for tax losses surrendered in 2019.

 D.1.1 Overview of Methodology for Valuing Assets

 Valuation

 The Technical Specification (EIOPA 14/209) indicates that the Solvency II default reference framework for valuing assets and liabilities, other than technical provisions, should be, unless otherwise stated, the international accounting standards as adopted by the European Commission in accordance with Regulation (EC) No 1606/2002.
 In most cases those international accounting standards (EU-IFRS) are considered to provide a valuation consistent with Principles of Solvency II.